brainpy/BrainPy/docs/index.rst

 BrainPy documentation
 ========================

-``BrainPy`` is a microkernel framework for neuronal dynamics simulation purely based on **native** python.
+``BrainPy`` is a lightweight framework for neuronal dynamics simulation purely based on **native** python.
 It only relies on `NumPy <https://numpy.org/>`_.
 However, if you want to get faster performance,you can additionally install `Numba <http://numba.pydata.org/>`_.
 With `Numba`, the speed of C or FORTRAN can